kgs233/Surface-Android-Kernel/Documentation/driver-api/surface_aggregator/clients/dtx.rst

 ------------------

 Base types/IDs provided via ``SDTX_EVENT_BASE_CONNECTION`` or
-``SDTX_IOCTL_GET_BASE_INFO`` are directly forwarded from from the EC in the lower byte of the combined |__u16| value, with the driver storing the EC type from which this ID comes in the high byte (without this, base IDs over different types of ECs may be overlapping).
+``SDTX_IOCTL_GET_BASE_INFO`` are directly forwarded from the EC in the lower byte of the combined |__u16| value, with the driver storing the EC type from which this ID comes in the high byte (without this, base IDs over different types of ECs may be overlapping).

 The ``SDTX_DEVICE_TYPE()`` macro can be used to determine the EC device type.
 This can be one of